Economy of Ghana

 The Ghanaian domestic economy in 2012 revolved around services, which accounted for 50% of GDP and employed 28% of the work force.
 Besides the industrialization associated with minerals and oil, industrial development in Ghana remains basic, often associated with plastics (such as chairs, plastic bags, razors, and pens).[24]
 53.6% of Ghana's workforce were employed in agriculture in 2013.[25][26]Template:Outdated statistic

-Ghana embarked on a currency re-denomination exercise, from the Cedi (₵) to the new currency, the Ghana Cedi (GH₵) in July 2007.
+Ghana embarked on a currency re-denomination exercise from the Cedi (₵) to the new currency, Ghana Cedi (GH₵) in July 2007.
 The transfer rate is 1 Ghana Cedi for every 10,000 Cedis.

-Ghana is Africa's largest gold producer, after overtaking South Africa in 2019, [30] and the second-largest cocoa producer (after Ivory Coast).[31]
-It is also rich in diamonds,manganese or manganese ore, bauxite, and oil.
-Most of its debt was canceled in 2005, but government spending was later allowed to balloon.
-Coupled with a plunge in oil prices, this led to an economic crisis that forced the government to negotiate a $920 million extended credit facility from the International Monetary Fund (IMF) in April 2015.[32]
+Ghana became the largest gold-producing country in Africa after overtaking South Africa in 2019.[27]
+The country is also the second-largest cocoa producer (after Ivory Coast).[28]
+Ghana is rich in diamonds,manganese or manganese ore, bauxite, and oil.
+Most of its debt was cancelled in 2005, but government spending was later allowed to balloon.
+Coupled with a plunge in oil prices, this led to an economic crisis that forced the government to negotiate a $920 million extended credit facility from the International Monetary Fund (IMF) in April 2015.[29]
+Bloomberg rated Ghana currency Cedi as the strongest performing currency in the World April 2025 against the Dollar reducing its debt burden.

 Taxation